natcap/invest.users-guide/source/fisheries.rst

 Population Parameters
 ---------------------

-- :investspec:`fisheries.fisheries_hst population_csv_file` See the Population Parameters CSV File description in the `Core Model`_ section for information about the file format.
+- :investspec:`fisheries.fisheries_hst population_csv_path` See the Population Parameters CSV File description in the `The Model`_ section for information about the file format.

 - :investspec:`fisheries.fisheries_hst sexsp`